 WE ARE DELIGHTED to announce our collaboration with Lowkey, the amazing artist and activist who has been at the forefront of the UK Hip Hop scene for years, and one consistent voice of support for refugee rights.

 The concert, at KOKO, will mark Refugee Week’s 20th birthday and will feature musicians from refugee and migrant communities.
-Full line-up of collaborators will be published here in a short while.

 One of the UK’s most potent and electrifying rappers, Lowkey is a towering figure of the scene, renewing the old tradition of conscious hip-hop activism for a growing legion of followers from the war on terror generation.
 Fusing politically charged lyrics and deft dissection of topics such as race, war, global poverty and politics with anthemic choruses and unrelentingly energetic performance, Lowkey is still treading new ground and generating fresh hysteria 14 years after releasing his first mixtape.